We may earn commission from affiliate links →

 This idyllic medieval town is top of every Romanian travel list, and no doubt it’s undoubtedly well deserved because Sibiu has plenty of things to do.
-Sibiu is one of the most picturesque towns in Romania, with a medieval feel that attracts travelers from all over.
+Sibiu is one of the most picturesque places to visit in Romania, with a medieval feel that attracts travelers from all over.

 It’s considered an idyllic destination for its beautiful architecture and rich culture.
 It’s one of the oldest still existing Saxon towns in Romania and all of Europe.

-With its narrow cobblestone streets and medieval German architecture, the Old Town looks straight out of a Brothers Grimm fairy tale.
+The Old Town looks straight out of a Brothers Grimm fairy tale with its narrow cobblestone streets and medieval German architecture.
 Besides looking so picturesque, it’s also home to mythical attractions, such as:

 - The Old Town looks like you traveled back in a time machine

-- The Bridge of Lies, a 160 years old bridge that can sense if you are lying and makes strange noises
+- The Bridge of Lies, a 160-year-old bridge that can sense if you are lying and makes strange noises

 - The Upper Town and Lower Town were districts separating the rich from the working-class people (merchants, cobblers, blacksmiths)